LeeMendelowitz/blog/README.md

 make html
 ```

+This will store content in a directory called ```output```.

 ## Preview the blog
-You can preview the blog locally by running the server and visiting http://localhost:8000.
+You can preview the blog locally by running the server and visiting [http://localhost:8000](http://localhost:8000).
 ```bash
 make serve
 ```